Banc of California (BANC)

 New regulation after the 2008 financial crisis requires that all firms must maintain a Tier 1 capital ratio greater than 4.5%.
 On top of this, there are additional buffers based on scale, risk profile, and other regulatory classifications, so that at the end of the day, firms generally must maintain a 7-10% ratio at minimum.

-11. Key Takeaways from Banc of California’s Q3 Results
+10. Key Takeaways from Banc of California’s Q4 Results

 A common mistake we notice when investors are deciding whether to buy a stock or not is that they simply look at the latest earnings results.
 Business quality and valuation matter more, so we urge you to understand these dynamics as well.

-Banc of California’s business quality ultimately falls short of our standards.
-To kick things off, its revenue growth was weak over the last five years.
-And while its projected EPS for the next year implies the company’s fundamentals will improve, the downside is its relatively low ROE suggests management has struggled to find compelling investment opportunities.
+Banc of California falls short of our quality standards.
+To begin with, its revenue growth was weak over the last five years.
+And while its astounding EPS growth over the last one years shows its profits are trickling down to shareholders, the downside is its relatively low ROE suggests management has struggled to find compelling investment opportunities.
 On top of that, its TBVPS has declined over the last five years.

-Banc of California’s P/B ratio based on the next 12 months is 0.9x.
-While this valuation is reasonable, we don’t really see a big opportunity at the moment.
-We're fairly confident there are better investments elsewhere.
+Banc of California’s P/B ratio based on the next 12 months is 1x.
+This valuation tells us a lot of optimism is priced in - we think there are better opportunities elsewhere.